 About Me

-The Happy Vet Club is an initiative built on hope and with the passion to make a difference.
+The Happy Vet Club is an initiative built on hope and a dedication to make a difference.

 Hi!

-It is my goal to make this project flourish, raise awareness of the state of mental health in veterinary practitioners, and create programs that will aid in preventing burnout and shed light in dark places.
+It is my goal to make this project flourish, raise awareness and share knowledge that will aid in preventing burnout and shed light in dark places.
 After all, flowers too have to push through the soil to meet the sun, and so can we!

 Other Qualifications: